litagaki/I-will-cook-that/docs/little-todos.md

 - [ ] Sort reviews by timestamp
+- [ ] Fix nav-lists so that entire box is a link
-- [ ] calculate average review score and percentage would make again
+- [x] calculate average review score and percentage would make again
 - [x] Retrieve author info for recipes
 - [ ] Create user model in backbone and add update user profile
 - [x] Add ability to upload recipe pictures